 Most students are particularly interested in the teaching qualities of the programs that they are considering.
-A good way to at least get a "snap shot" of the program is to attend a conference, virtually or in-person, to ask multiple house officers about the teaching strengths, or to ask to a feeling effect of the first of the f routine part of your visit).
+A good way to at least get a "snap shot" of the program is to attend a conference, virtually or in-person, to ask multiple house officers about the teaching strengths, or to ask to attend resident's report ) if that' is not preplanned as a routine part of your visit).